 Once you identify these problems, you can work to fix them.
 And once you fix them, you can make more of the money that could and should be yours.

-Mistake #1 is not developing and maintaining a focus.
+A common mistake in niche marketing is not developing and maintaining a consistent and tight focus on your niche.
 You need to hone in on your best prospects: that core group most likely to become long-term customers.
 Sure, your market consists of a much larger group, but who do you really want to appeal to?
 What narrower group do you focus your marketing efforts on?
 Everyone in your market could be your customer, but only a small percentage of them WILL BE.
 Focus on those prospects.

 Most business owners have been misled by image-based marketing, which is designed only to keep your name out there.
 Brand awareness is too vague to work for small businesses.
 You must be specific: “Here’s my best offer today and only today, and here’s what you’ll get when you order right now.”